New Graduate Student Orientation

-As a new Spring 2021 student, we invite you to log-in and join us online in the SOIS New Graduate Student Orientation site.
+As a new Spring 2022 student, we invite you to log-in and join us online in the SOIS New Graduate Student Orientation Canvas site.
 This online resource is designed to help you get familiar with SOIS, with UW-Milwaukee, and with the various resources that are available to you.
 It will also provide you with an opportunity to connect with your peers who will be joining you on this academic journey.
 We hope the resources found here will give you a jump start on success and help you become informed, engaged and connected as you transition into your new role as a graduate student at UWM!

 New Student Orientation